In Mexico, high expectations for López Obrador as he's set to take office

-Mexico City — Andrés Manuel López Obrador takes the reins of governance on Saturday, becoming the most left-wing president Mexico has had in modern history.
-This comes at a time of growing frustration among Mexicans and high expectations for change.
+MEXICO CITY — When Andrés Manuel López Obrador takes the reins of governance on Saturday, he will be the most left-wing president Mexico has had in its modern history — and at a time of growing frustration among Mexicans and high expectations for change.

-Tired of the rampant corruption that plagues all levels of government as well as sky-high violence, Mexicans voted overwhelmingly for AMLO, as he is known, who won in a landslide.
+Tired of the rampant corruption that plagues all levels of government, as well as sky-high violence, Mexicans voted overwhelmingly for AMLO, as López Obrador is known, giving him a landslide victory.

-During his campaign, López Obrador vowed to crack down on corruption.
-He called for austerity and pledged to slash his own salary and cap other public officials’ pay.
-Ditching the presidential jet is also in the plans of the 64-year-old former Mexico City mayor.
-He criticized his opponents, calling them “the mafia in power.”
+During his campaign, López Obrador vowed to crack down on corruption, called for economic austerity and pledged to slash his own salary — ditching the presidential jet is also in his plans — and cap other public officials’ pay.
+López Obrador, 64, a former Mexico City mayor, criticized his opponents during the campaign, calling them “the mafia in power.”

-López Obrador will serve a six-year term, without possibility of reelection.
-Mexico is Latin America’s second largest economy and a major trading partner of the U.S.

-Many Mexicans have high expectations for the new president.
-A recent poll by the newspaper El Financiero indicated López Obrador has a 66 percent approval rating, while outgoing President Enrique Peña Nieto has only 26 percent.
+Many Mexicans have high expectations for López Obrador, who is limited to one six-year term, with no shot at re-election.
+A recent poll by the newspaper El Financiero indicated he has a 66 percent approval rating, while outgoing President Enrique Peña Nieto has only 26 percent.

-Many crimes committed go unpunished in this country with a record high murder rate.
-Corruption and crime are not new to Mexico, but AMLO capitalized on it as a left-leaning populist, campaigning on curbing violence by tackling poverty and inequality.
+Many crimes committed go unpunished in Mexico, where the murder rate is at a record high.
+Corruption and crime are not new, but AMLO capitalized on it as a left-leaning populist, campaigning on curbing violence by tackling poverty and inequality.

 Graciela Romero, a business owner in a middle-class Mexico City neighborhood, is a supporter of the center-right PAN party.
-Her top issue is the economy.
-She's upset she's had to increase the price of the fruits and vegetables she sells to counter more expensive fuel prices.
+Her top issue is the economy, and she's upset that she has had to increase the price of the fruits and vegetables she sells to counter rising fuel prices.

 “We are a rich country, yet we pay so much for gasoline,” she said.

-López Obrador plans to revive Mexico’s oil industry by building a new oil refinery.
+López Obrador plans to revive Mexico’s oil industry by building a new refinery.

 Nearly all of Mexico’s massive fuel imports come from the U.S. The refinery is also part of his agenda to focus on projects in the county’s more impoverished and underdeveloped region in the southeast, including his home state of Tabasco.